xmycroftx/system-bus-radio/README.md

 How to Use It
 ------------------
-Compile the problem using:

-    gcc main.c -Wall -O2 -o main
+You need a decent C++11 implementation(GCC or Clang) Compile the program by make:

+If you have GCC:

+    make gmain

+If you have Clang:

+    make cmain

+If you have both:

+    make

-And run it on an Apple MacBook Air (13-inch, Early 2015):
+And run it on your computer:

-    ./main
+For GCC:

+    make grun

+For Clang:

+    make crun

 Then use a Sony STR-K670P radio receiver with the included antenna and tune it to 1580 kHz on AM.